-(Note 1) The term "interested persons" refers to interested persons for HCM's asset management company as defined in Article 123 of Order for Enforcement of the Act on Investment Trusts and Investment Corporations and Article 26, Paragraph 1, Item 27 of the Regulations Concerning Investment Management Report of Investment Trusts and Investment Corporations of The Japan Investment Trusts Association.
-The above table adds transactions with interested persons (including special purpose companies to which interested persons are entrusted with asset management; however, this excludes the asset management company.
+(Note 1) The term "interested persons" refers to interested persons for HCM/s asset management company as defined in Article 123 of Order for Enforcement of the Act on Investment Trusts and Investment Corporations and Article 26, Paragraph 1, Item 27 of the Regulations Concerning Investment Management Report of Investment Trusts and Investment Corporations of The Japan Investment Trusts Association.
+The above table adds transactions with interested persons (including special purpose companies to which interested persons are entrusted with asset management; however, this excludes the asset management company itself) as defined in the internal rules of the asset management company.

-(Note 2) Percentages (%) of each total amount are rounded to the second decimal place.

-(Note 3) Payment Amount (B) includes amounts recorded as an expense in the current period, including accrued interest as well as interest paid.

-(Note 4) Payment Amount (B) lists Borrowing expenses paid that were recorded as an expense in the current period.
+- (Note 2) Percentages (%) of each total amount are rounded to the second decimal place. - (Note 3) Payment Amount (B) includes amounts recorded as an expense in the current period, including accrued interest as well as interest paid. - (Note 4) Payment Amount (B) lists Borrowing expenses paid that were recorded as an expense in the current period.

-5. Transactions with the Asset Management Company for its Concurrent Businesses
+г Transactions with the Asset Management Company for its Consurrent Businesses Э. Transactions with the Asset Management Company for its Concurrent Businesses